guard/guard/README.md

-:exclamation::exclamation: Guard is [currently accepting more maintainers/contributors](https://groups.google.com/forum/#!topic/guard-dev/2Td0QTvTIsE). :exclamation::exclamation:

-:exclamation::exclamation: Please [read this](https://github.com/guard/guard/wiki/Maintainers) then [contact me](mailto:thibaud@thibaud.gg) or [Cezary Baginski](mailto:cezary@chronomantic.net) if you're interested in joining the team. :exclamation::exclamation:
+:exclamation: Guard is currently accepting more maintainers.
+Please [read this](https://github.com/guard/guard/wiki/Maintainers) if you're interested in joining the team.

 Guard
 =====